-However, based on the response, it appears only and the set of th

-492. In the 03 February 2021 RFI #29, the Office also asked Flow to comment on a number of "possible solutions"
+However, based on the response, it appears only replacement would require Flow to use additional unoccupied space, at least in the short term, to ensure a seamless transition. - 492.
+In the 03 February 2021 RFI #29, the Office also asked Flow to comment on a number of "possible solutions"